ropensci-archive/Rclean/ropensci/rclean_technote.md

 page to report issues, request features or provide other feedback.

-# Future Work and Contributing
+# Concluding Remarks and Future Work

+We have created ``Rclean`` to provide a simple, easy to use tool for scientists who would like help refactoring code.
+Using ``Rclean`` the code necessary to produce a specified result (e.g., an object stored in memory or a table or figure written to disk) can be easily and *reliably* isolated even when tangled with code for other results.
+Tools, such as this, that make it easier to produce transparent, accessible code will be an important aid for improving scientific reproducibility.

+The `clean` function provides an effective way to remove code that is unwanted; however, many researchers are wary about doing this exact thing for at least a few reasons.
+Perhaps the top reason is that the main goal of an analysis is the results and taking time to craft transparent, dependable software is not the priority.
+As such, taking time to go back through a script and remove code is time wasted.
+Relatedly, for most researchers the best way to keep track of the various analyses that they have explored is to keep them in the script, as they do not use a rigorous version control system but instead rely on file backups and informal versioning.
+Although we can't give researchers more hours in the day, providing an easier and more reliable means to remove unused code will lower the barrier to creating better, cleaner code.
+Combined with the increasing use of version control systems and digital notebooks, the practice of "saving" analytical ideas in a script will become less common and code quality will increase.

 Relatedly, it is important to point out that `Rclean` *does not* keep comments present in code.
-This could be seen as a limitation of the data provenance, which currently does not assign them a relationships.
+This is a limitation of the data provenance, which currently does not assign them a relationships.
 Therefore, although there is often very useful or even invaluable information in comments, the `clean` function removes them.
 This is a general issue with automated methods for detecting the relationships between comments and the code itself.
 Comments at the end of lines are typically relevant to the line they are on, but this is not a requirement and could refer to other lines.
 Also, comments occupying their own lines usually refer to the following lines, but this is also not necessarily the case.
 As `clean` depends on the unambiguous determination of relationships in the production of results, it cannot operate automatically on comments.
 However, comments in the original code remain untouched and can be used to inform the reduced code.
 Also, as the `clean` function is oriented toward isolating code based on a specific result, the resulting code tends to naturally support the generation of new comments that are higher level (e.g. "The following produces a plot of the mean response of each treatment group."), and lower level comments are not necessary because the code is simpler and clearer.
+Lastly, as stated above, comments can serve an important role in coding, it is worth reflecting on the statement in R.C.
+Martin's book `Clean Code: A Handbook of Agile Software Craftsmanship` that "Comments do not compensate for bad code."

 In the future, it would also be useful to extend the existing framework to support other provenance methods.
 One possibility is